Fer Niño: Burgos

 On 22 June 2023, Niño signed a three-year contract with Burgos CF also in the second tier.
+He scored six goals in 2023–24, improving to a career-best ten the following season.

+Elche

+On 29 July 2026, Niño returned to the top division after agreeing to a four-year deal at Elche CF.

 International career

 Niño made his debut for the Spain under-21 side on 31 May 2021, in a 2–1 extra time defeat of Croatia in the quarter-finals of the 2021 UEFA European Championship.
 His first goals came on 3 September, when he scored a brace in the 4–1 win over Russia for the 2023 European Championship qualifiers; his Villarreal teammate Yeremy Pino added the other two.

 Personal life

 Niño's father, also named Fernando, was also a footballer.
 A central defender, he spent most of his career with Mallorca.